-Barn boards on a bathroom vanity, as flooring or in a feature wall in the bathroom can warm up otherwise typically cold and hard finishes like marble, ceramic. glass and chrome, making the room feel more like part of the rest of the house.
+Barn boards on a bathroom vanity, as flooring or on a feature wall can warm up a room that can otherwise be typically cold with its hard finishes like marble, ceramic, glass and chrome.

 Here are some lovely and simple examples of modern-rustic bathrooms that use reclaimed barn boards.
 It's really worth considering this option when trying to design sustainably and naturally, instead of purchasing "new" materials.